 The X-axis represents the time period in the context of the specified time interval on one candle.
 You can use the slider on the axis to move the displayed time period to look back “into the past”.

-The gray bars above the X-axis show trading volumes for each candle.
+The gray bars above the X-axis show the amount of the price changes for each candle.

 The Y-axis displays the price range in which the candles on the chart are located.